 As the dust gauges are situated on Boral owned land and not at the Boundary, monthly interpolation of the data will continue to assess compliance.
-A Real Time dust sampler will be installed in 2022 with a view to gather information to support a relocation of gauges D1 and D2 to the boundary.
+A Real Time dust sampler was installed in 2022 and will continue to monitor throughout 2023 with a view to gather information to support a relocation of gauges D1 and D2 to the boundary.